Headless Shopify & Shopify Plus

 Can't we just use Shopify as the CMS?

 Yes, this is possible – but might not be ideal.
 It honestly depends on what the consumer-facing content looks to achieve, and its desired level of "richness".
 The amount of content will also factor into this decision, because large amounts of content spread across a growing number of pages is really going to be best served by a dedicated CMS.
-Shopify does provide the ability to add content as entities through Metaobjects, but these are fairly limited in contrast to what you can typically do with a feature-packed, fit-for-purpose CMS.

 How will the CMS communicate with Shopify?